inspec/inspec/docs-chef-io/content/inspec/profiles/depends.md

     version: ">= 2.3.12"
 ```

-## Vendor dependencies

-When you execute a local profile, Inspec reads the `inspec.yml` file in order to
-source any profile dependencies.
-It then caches the dependencies locally and
-generates an `inspec.lock` file.

-If you add or update dependencies in `inspec.yml`, dependencies may be re-vendored
-and the lockfile updated with `inspec vendor --overwrite`

 ## Alternate resource names

 By default, all [custom resources](/inspec/profiles/custom_resources/) from a listed dependency are available for use in a profile.